NicoJuicy/poc-micro-service/README.md

 # Foreword

 This is just a PoC, treat it as one, what is described as working works.
+It served it's goal :)

 # Requirements
 - Docker/local with Nats running